HgTlPbBi-4/Copper-Age-Backport/README.md

 ![Demo](./.github/media/logo.png)

-A Minecraft mod that brings the complete Copper Age experience to older Minecraft versions.
-Starting with the beloved Copper Golem from the Minecraft Live 2021 mob vote, this mod will gradually introduce all copper-related blocks, items, and mechanics over time.
+A Minecraft mod that brings the complete Copper Age experience to Minecraft 1.21.1.
+Starting with the beloved Copper Golem from the Minecraft Live 2021 mob vote, this mod introduces all copper-related blocks, items, and mechanics.

 ## Copper Age Backport

-Whether you're playing on **1.20.1** or **1.21.1**, you'll get access to the full Copper Age feature set: Copper Chests, Statues, Buttons, and the Copper Golem himself – all functioning identically to newer releases with complete oxidation systems and transport logic.
-More copper content will be added in future updates to bring the entire Copper Age ecosystem to older versions.
+Experience the full Copper Age feature set in Minecraft 1.21.1: Copper Chests, Statues, Buttons, Wooden Shelves, and the Copper Golem himself – all with complete oxidation systems and transport logic.

 ![transport](./.github/media/transport.gif)